bump-sh/docs/src/_help/continuous-integration/github-actions.md

 > Make sure you adapt the name of the branch your deploy will target, aka your destination branch if relevant (`main` in the example above), replace `<BUMP_DOC_ID>` with your Bump.sh documentation slug or id, `<BUMP_HUB_ID>` with your Bump.sh hub slug or id and point `file:` to your local API description document (`doc/api-documentation.yml`).
 {: .warning}

-### Deploy multiple documentation on a hub
+### Deploy multiple documentation at once on a hub

-You can deploy multiple documentation inside a hub by adding a `hub` slug or id.
+You can deploy multiple documentation inside a hub from a **source directory** by adding a `hub` slug or id and specifying a directory name in the `file:` input.
 Note that documentation will be automatically created if they don't exist.

 `.github/workflows/bump-deploy.yml`